o2i/Masters-Thesis/README.md

 *snakemake -call resources/networks/elec.nc*

+#### To install the chargers to the network use the jupyter-notebook file "Install chargers.ipynb"
+It should be placed inside the main folder in the pypsa-eur model, with the csv file *tot_chargers.csv*, found in *pypsa-eur/*.
+The csv file contains x, y position in decimal degrees and charger capacity.

-To install the chargers use the jupyter-notebook file "Install chargers.ipynb" After the chargers is succesfully installed to the network, the network can be solved, run:
+After the chargers is succesfully installed to the network, the network can be solved, run:

 *snakemake -call results/networks/elec_s_60_ec_lcopt_24H.nc*